rteja91/jekyll-sility/README.md

 # jekyll-sility
-This Repository Contains Jekyll Blog Structure Which Implements Sility Resume VCard html material Design HTML template

-this can be as is used to Host a blog and Portfolio Site Using Github Pages
+This Repository Contains Jekyll Blog Structure Which Implements Sility Resume VCard html material Design HTML template This can be as is used to Host a blog and Portfolio Site Using Github Pages

-*In Progress*
+##In Progress
-  Work Page and Work Posts
+  -Work Page and Work Posts
-  Comments and Tags
+  -Comments and Tags

 # Jekyll Blogging with Sility - vCard, CV & Resume HTML Template
 **For Demo** : http://raviteja.gangineni.com/jekyll-sility/